ryanashcraft/CloudSyncSession/README.md

     }
 ```

+## Installation

+To use CloudSyncSession with Swift Package Manager, add a dependency to https://github.com/ryanashcraft/CloudSyncSession

 ## Under the Hood

 CloudSyncSession is event-based.
 Events describe what has occurred, or what has been requested.
 The current state of the session is a result of the previous events up to that point.